Adopting a Kitten: The Process

 Step 10

 Pick up your kitten!
 We will have scheduled this time for you to pick up your kitten.
 I will send you home with a small bag of their food (in case you are switching) and health records.
-If you haven’t paid your remaining balance, that will be due at this time before the kitten can leave.
+The remaining balance of the kitten is due at pick-up in cash.
 Pedigree papers will also be sent home with you.
 I am located near Bend, OR.
-I will commute to Portland for an additional travel fee.
+I sometimes will commute to Portland for an additional travel fee.

 Step 11